Skip to content

 • Captioned extensively using LLM.
 Unfortunately, not ON-TOP of existing captions so it can augment them, but instead it REPLACED them - thus keywords already existing in dataset are not trained for at all.

-Result? - Model that thinks-it-knows-everything and now it's up to you to prove it wrong.
+• Model that thinks-it-knows-everything and now it is up to you to prove it wrong.

-E.g., it knows what a topless person looks like, and its "certain" that nipples should be presented as blank.
+E.g., it knows what a topless person looks like, and it is "certain" that nipples should be presented as blank.

-Which means it would like take a massive effort to retrain what it learned in the wrong way.
+Which means it would take a massive effort to retrain what it learned the wrong way.